radandevist/csr-ts-mern/README.md

 Althought, you're free to use any mongo host or any database management system also.

-### :green_circle: about path aliases:
+### :label: about path aliases:

-Path aliases avoid us to relative paths import burden; e.g. instead of doins such import `import { SomeModule } from "../../../some-module"` specify a path alias and just import the needed module from that alias: `import { SomeModule } from "@alias/some-module"`.
+Path aliases avoid us to relative paths import burden; e.g. instead of doing such import `import { SomeModule } from "../../../some-module"` specify a path alias and just import the needed module from that alias: `import { SomeModule } from "@alias/some-module"`.
 Actually, i've configured the following aliases:
  * "@client/*" pointing at `client/app/`
  * "@server/*" pointing at `server/`
  * "@config/*" pointing at `config/`
  * "@images/*" pointing at `client/app/assets/images/`

+You can specify aliases for paths in `tsconfig.json > compilerOptions > paths`.

 Under the hood we are making use of [tsconfig-paths-webpack-plugin](https://www.npmjs.com/package/tsconfig-paths-webpack-plugin) in order to make webpack understand our aliases.

-You can specify aliases for paths in `tsconfig.json > compilerOptions > paths`.

-### :green_circle: brief folder structure explanation:
+### :label: brief folder structure explanation:

 * client: client codes
   * app: all react codes goes here